microsoft/MixedRealityToolkit-Unity/README.md

 #### BasicCursor.cs
 1. Decides when to show the cursor.
-2. Positions the cursor at the gazed location
+2. Positions the cursor at the gazed hit location.
 3. Rotates the cursor to match hologram normals.

 #### CursorFeedback.cs
 CursorFeedback class takes GameObjects to give cursor feedback to users based on different states.

 #### CursorManager.cs
 CursorManager class takes Cursor GameObjects.
-One that is on Holograms and another off Holograms.
+One that is a Cursor on Holograms and another Cursor off Holograms.

-1. Shows the appropriate Cursor when a Hologram is hit.
+1. Shows the appropriate Cursor when a hologram is hit.
 2. Places the appropriate Cursor at the hit position.
 3. Matches the Cursor normal to the hit surface.